 “Our goal is to work together to develop and execute an innovative plan to reduce the number/percentage of households residing in poverty and increase the number/percentage with earned income above poverty.”

-Selected by City of Newburgh Mayor Judy Kennedy, United Way of the Dutchess-Orange Region is the coordinating and convening organization for the Newburgh Anti-Poverty Task Force, funded through New York State’s $1,000,000 Empire State Poverty Reduction Initiative (ESPRI).
+The Empire State Poverty Reduction Initiative (ESPRI) is an effort initiated by Governor Andrew Cuomo to positively impact communities within New York State (NYS) facing poverty issues.
+ESPRI is being piloted throughout NYS with awards ranging from $500,000 to $2.5 million depending on the size of the population.
 The 16 Anti-Poverty Task Forces — Albany, the Bronx, Binghamton, Buffalo, Elmira, Hempstead, Jamestown, Newburgh, Niagara Falls, Oneonta, Oswego, Rochester, Syracuse, Troy, Utica, and Waterton — were determined through US Census figures as having high rates of poverty in New York State.